Research at The World 100

 How Do Universities Stand Out: 2021/22

-The World 100 Research Project for 2021/22 aims to explore how the brand positioning of a university, from a centrality-distinctiveness perspective, can be influenced.
+The World 100 Research Project for 2021/22 aimed to explore how the brand positioning of a university, from a centrality-distinctiveness perspective, can be influenced.

-A challenge faced by higher education sector is setting one’s institution apart in a crowded industry that is fiercely competitive.
-This project will critically analyse the brand positioning of universities and the interplay of reputation, ranking and pricing in the mix.
+A challenge faced by the higher education sector is setting one’s institution apart in a crowded industry that is fiercely competitive.
+This project critically analysed the brand positioning of universities and the interplay of reputation, ranking and pricing in the mix.

 Riding the Tiger: Enhancing the Role of Reputation in International Partnerships